 You can create rules to make your device perform an action when certain events occur.
 A rule consists of conditions and actions.
 The conditions can be used to trigger the actions.
 For example, the device can start a recording or send an email when it detects motion, or show an overlay text while the device is recording.

-Go to Settings > System > Events to set up an action rule.
-The action rule defines when the device will perform certain actions.
-Action rules can be setup as scheduled, recurring, or for example, triggered by motion detection.
+Go to System > Events and add a rule.
+The rule defines when the device will perform certain actions.
+You can set up rules as scheduled, recurring, or manually triggered.

 Note